quanterall/HaskellMaterials/basics/03-effectful.md

 5. Make the function that you created in exercise 3 work for an entire directory, printing a line of statistics for each file in the current directory.

+6. Define a data type `FileType` representing either a `Directory` or `File` and create a function that takes a path and returns all the paths inside of it as either `Directory`[5] or `File`, depending on their file type.

+7. Make the function that you created in exercise 5 work for a given directory and all its sub-directories, recursively.
+Use the function from exercise 6 to figure out when you need to go deeper into a directory.

 #### Exercise notes (`IO a`)

 0. [`lines`](https://www.stackage.org/haddock/lts-17.12/base-4.14.1.0/Prelude.html#v:lines)